Quite early in the cool

 Your lived your treasured word of God

-"I come bringing good news right fresh
+"I come bringing good news right fresh from heaven."

 Sharing goodness as you walked along.